The Timber Trail is an adventure that will take you back in time and give you a sense of accomplishment.

 Accommodation for the night before and/or after your ride:

 It’s best to spend the night before your ride at or near the trail so you don’t have a long drive the morning of your ride.
-It will be a big day as it is without adding a long drive.
+It will be a big day as it is without adding a long drive (Ex: from Auckland, Wellington etc).

 Taupo is a great place to spend the night before your ride.
 It is the nearest major destination town to the start of the trail.
 Taupo is a spectacular place and there are lots of accommodation and options, restaurants, and cafes.
 Taupo is 1hr from the start of the Trail and 2hrs from the end.
-We provide round trip transport from any Taupo accommodation in our package tours, we can also include the extra accommodation in the package so it really easy for you to book your holiday.
+We can provide round trip transport from any Taupo accommodation in our packages at an extra cost.

-If it is not logistically sensible for you to stay in Taupo the night before your ride, there are other options.
-We can include accommodation in some Chalets near the start of the Timber Trail, or bach/cottage accommodation in Benneydale which is 20mins drive from the start.
+If it is not logistically sensible for you to stay in Taupo the night before your ride, there are other options such as the chalets near the start of the Timber Trail.

 Accommodation for the night in between riding days